Hamza-Atiq/CrewAI_Docs/Tasks/first_tasks/README.md

 **Add your `OPENAI_API_KEY` or `GEMINI_API_KEY` or any other with `MODEL` into the `.env` file**

+- Modify `src/agents_with_yaml_configuration/config/agents.yaml` to define your agents
+- Modify `src/agents_with_yaml_configuration/config/tasks.yaml` to define your tasks
-- Modify `src/agents_with_yaml_configuration/crew.py` to add your own logic, tools, define your agents and tasks and specific args
+- Modify `src/agents_with_yaml_configuration/crew.py` to add your own logic, tools and specific args
 - Modify `src/agents_with_yaml_configuration/main.py` to add custom inputs for your agents and tasks

 ## Running the Project